shivam5992/pyscrapper/README.md

 #### Google Movies

         Script to scrap google movies, retrieving a list of theaters, their address, movies list, movies genere and showtimes for a given location.

         This script outputs a JSON file with the response.

 #### Zomato Top Restaurants

-        Script to scrap the top 25 trending restaurants with their rank, rating, details... for the mentioned cities on the zomato.com website and creating a seperate json response for each city.
+        Script to scrap the top 25 trending restaurants with their rank, rating, details... for the mentioned cities on the zomato.com website.

+        It outputs a separate JSON response for each city.

 #### Finance and Stock

         Scrapping the last closing price for all the quotes from various sites like google, yahoo, bloomberg etc

 #### Live Weather